hasnainsajid824/SellIt/README.md

 # SellIt
-This android app which can be use to buy and sell products
+This is an android app which can be use to buy and sell products